jomarierafa/WeatherApp/README.md

 3. Select the root folder of the project to import.

 ## Architecture Overview
-The project structure follows the MVVMM (Model-View-ViewModel) architectural pattern together with clean architecture.
-You can check GeekforGeeks ***[post](https://github.com/android/architecture-samples/tree/todo-mvp-kotlin)*** for reference.
+The project structure follows the MVVM (Model-View-ViewModel) architectural pattern together with clean architecture.
+You can check GeekforGeeks ***[post](https://www.geeksforgeeks.org/what-is-clean-architecture-in-android)*** for reference.

 ## Build Versioning
 The project follows the following pattern for build versioning: